Hauran: Architecture

 The Hauran has its own vernacular architectural tradition, known as the Hawrani style, which is characterized by a number of distinctive factors.
 One of these is the exclusive use of basaltic stone for building material.
 Known for its hardness and black color, basalt is readily available throughout the region and until recent decades, was used for nearly all construction work done in the Hauran.
 Due to a lack of timber, basalt took the usual place of wood and was used for doors, window seals and ceilings.
 The reliance upon basalt in the Hauran "formed a truly lithic architecture“, according to the architectural anthropologist Fleming Aalund.

 The tensile strength of basalt enabled the "development of unusual building techniques", according to historian Warwick Ball.
 Among these methods was the cutting of long, narrow beams from basalt to roof large areas spanning 10 m or longer.
 Because of the size restrictions of the beams, a distinctive system of traverse, semi-circular arches was devised to support the roof.
 Corbels, typically no longer than 4 m, were used to expand the intervals between the arches and the walls.
 This method "gave rise to the distinctive, cantilevered 'slab and lintel' architectural style that is peculiar to the black basalt areas of the Hauran", according to Ball.

 The fusion of Nabatean, Hellenistic and Roman styles also characterizes the architecture of the region.
-Hawrani-style architecture is dated to at least the 1st century CE, when the Nabateans moved their capital from Petra to Bosra.
+Hawrani-style architecture is dated to at least the 1st century AD, when the Nabateans moved their capital from Petra to Bosra.
 The Nabateans were avid builders who had their own distinctive architectural tradition.
 After the Romans annexed the Kingdom of the Nabateans in 106, the area experienced a building boom that lasted until the onset of strife and instability in the mid-3rd century.
 Though the Romans greatly influenced the region's architecture, the Hauran's Nabatean inhabitants largely maintained their own building traditions, particularly in the smaller towns.

 The architecture of the Byzantine era was influenced by the spread of Christianity and the consequent construction of churches and monasteries, the majority dating between the 4th century and early 6th century.
 Surveys of the region indicated that a long period of uninterrupted building activity took place in the Hauran between the Nabatean period in the 1st century to the Umayyad period in the 7th century.
 The region's pre-Islamic architectural tradition became the basis for later Islamic buildings in the Hauran, particularly in Bosra in the 12th–14th centuries.
 However, the Muslim patrons of these works also introduced outside elements, mostly inspired by Damascene architecture, to give their projects their own stately character.